-Why have a fire alarm company come in and inspect the system?
+Why have a fire alarm company inspect your system?

-Most municipalities follow standards from the National Fire Protection Association (NFPA) for fire alarm testing.
-Often they adopt them as a requirement for properties to maintain occupancy.
+Most cities in Illinois follow standards from the National Fire Protection Association (NFPA) .
+As a result, they adopt certain requirements for properties with occupancy.

-Many facility managers have negative views of the fire inspection process, primarily because they do not recognize the significant benefits for the business security.
-Testing and inspection will determine whether your fire protection products meet minimum performance criteria described by the association.
+Many facility managers have negative views of fire inspection.
+They do not see the benefits of complete business security.
+Despite that testing shows whether your fire products meet criteria set by the association.

-The NFPA sets strict guidelines for the installation, maintenance, and performance of fire alarm systems in the United States.
-By following the local fire code established by the Authority Having Jurisdiction (AHJ), you can have peace of mind that you are following the safety standards— and your fire alarm system is operating at optimum efficiency.
+The NFPA sets strict guidelines for the installation, maintenance, and performance of fire alarm systems in Illinois. the Authority Having Jurisdiction (AHJ) sets the local code.
 You can find out exactly who your AHJ is by contacting the fire marshal in your district.

 Related: Area of Refuge Requirements